Troponin I

-Incorporating the high sensitive troponin I test into initial screening will improve the prediction of future CV events and help individuals be more compliant with lifestyle changes and possible medication recommended by their physician.

-This might be a step forward for personalized preventive medicine, being especially relevant at an individual level, when clinicians need to weigh the importance of each risk factor and determine if the person needs therapy in addition to lifestyle advice.

-The precise frequency of examinations is not pre-determined; it depends on the specific case, risk category and individual characteristics of a patient.
-The test may be added to the check-up programs or used as a stand along in conjunction with other clinical and diagnostic findings.

 History

 Troponin was discovered in 1965.
 It was initially named heart myofibrillar apparatus protein component but was later renamed troponin.
 In 1971, Grieser and Gergely proved that troponin complex consists of three components, which, considering their specific properties, were named TnC, TnI and TnT.
 Over the following ten years, several groups of researchers started to demonstrate interest in the research of troponin, and the awareness of these proteins increased rapidly.
 When, finally, the amino acid sequences of troponin isoforms were determined, the opportunity to research functionally significant regions appeared.